 - Bubbles represent organizations; the size of each bubble indicates the number of distinct measured employees in the corresponding organization.

 - Placement on the chart is determined by the average network size and network breadth of people in each organization.

 Internal network size

-Internal network size is the average number of people with whom a person has at least two meaningful interactions (a meeting or email between five or fewer people).
+Internal network size is the average number of people with whom a person has at least two meaningful interactions.
 Network connections are measured on a rolling four-week basis.

 Why it's important